obsidiansystems/avalanche-wallet-cli/docs/qa-guide.md

 cli/cli.js get-balance --chain P
 ```

-It should have decreased by 3,000,000 (the transfer amount) and also decreased
+It should have decreased by 3,000,000 nAVAX (the transfer amount) and
-by an additional amount equal to the transaction fee, which is currently
+also decreased by an additional amount equal to the transaction fee,
-1,000,000.
+which is currently 1,000,000 nAVAX.

 ## import (P-Chain to X-Chain)